ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types_Data_Classes.md

 but the real programming power comes by creating user-defined types, which we shall call _custom types_.
 The remainder of this book will primarily focus on various ways to create and use custom types.

-One of the biggest benefits of custom types is that they allow you to create types that reflect entities in your problem domain.
+One of the biggest benefits of custom types is that they create types that reflect entities in your problem domain.
 The book _Domain-Driven Design_ by Eric Evans explores problem-domain modeling to discover the types in your system.

 ## Ensuring Correctness